From Russia with Love (1963) - Review

 Release: 1963

-Critics Rating: ★★★★★ (5/5 stars, the finest Bond film ever made)
+Critics Rating: ★★★★★ (5/5 stars, one of the strongest Bond films ever made)

 Audience Rating: ★★★★★ (5/5 stars, timeless)